 After 15% ($1,500) of the contributions tax has been deducted, Mary has $8,500, which is the net contribution made to the super.

-Then, when she’s doing her taxes, she makes a $10,000 tax deduction claim.
+Then, she makes a $10,000 tax deduction claim when she's doing her taxes.
 This reduces her taxable income to $70,000 for the tax year (this is ignoring any other deductions or income).
 Using Medicare levy, 34.5% is her marginal tax rate—so the amount of tax she pays is $3,450 less than it would be.
 Because her contributions tax payment was $1,500, the net tax saving she ends up with is $1,950.

 However, this is important to note.
 If you go over the cap of your concessional contributions, you might have to end up paying additional tax.
 It’s also important to note that when someone makes excess contributions, these contributions count toward the cap of non-concessional contributions.
 Currently, this cap is $110,000 annually (or, using the bring-forward rule, $330,000 within any period of three years).